-- 1. Login to the Oracle database under the Store schema name.
-The Store schema name may or may not be the same as the data source user name. - Use the PL/SQL script found in Section 6.5.2.7.2, "Build a Reverse Index for an Oracle Database" or Section 6.5.2.7.3, "Build a Non-Reverse Index for an Oracle Database" to rebuild the Store table index as needed.
-Replace <Store Table Name> in each script with the Store table name as described in Section 6.5.2.6.1, "Using Prefixes with a JDBC Store."
-For more information, see "PL/SQL Subprograms" in Oracle Database Concepts.
+- Login to the Oracle database under the Store schema name.
+The Store schema name may or may not be the same as the data source user name. - Use the PL/SOL script found in Section 6.5.2.7.2, "Build a Reverse Index for an Oracle Database" or Section 6.5.2.7.3, "Build a Non-Reverse Index for an Oracle Database" to rebuild the Store table index as needed.
+Replace < Store Table Name > in each script with the Store table name as described in Section 6.5.2.6.1, "Using Prefixes with a JDBC Store."
+For more information on PL/SQL, see "Execution of PL/SQL Subprograms" in Oracle Database Concepts.